 Are you upset if your baby does not follow specifically to a schedule?
 Become very concerned if your fellow mummy’s toddler reached a milestone before yours?
 Are you constantly thinking of ways to stimulate your child towards success?

-A new generation of well-educated and informed parents is emerging, armed with the ambition to do everything on schedule or even before schedule for or with their child.
+A new generation of well-educated and informed parents is emerging, armed with the ambition to do everything on schedule or even before the schedule for or with their child.
 The Type-A parents are high achieving, competitive and well-read on various parenting topics.
 Along with this comes the need to do everything according to the book and the ambition to be a perfect parent raising a successful kid.

 It is easy to be a Type-A parent considering the number of resources available now.
 There are books for training your child to be on a fixed schedule, sleep training, potty training.
 Milk formulas focus on brain and IQ development, baby toys are marketed with making babies more intelligent.
 There are programs out there to condition the brain of young babies.
-Even DVDs and apps exist to make baby the junior Einstein.
+Even DVDs and apps exist to make the baby the junior Einstein.

 Secondly, our society does feed on the rise of Type-A parents.
 This is a systemic issue which is unfortunate.
 Preschool enrolment queues, balloting for that coveted primary school, extra tuition to make that A- to A+, anything to give the child that competitive advantage over the rest.
 Average is never enough, not if you want to be successful.